 - Where do you think most of your 2nd-8th cousins live right now?
 If one or both of your parents are from a country other than the U.S., or even if a grandparent or great-grandparent was from another country, consider that their extended family might still live in that country.
 Depending on whether or not DNA testing is popular there, many of your DNA relatives just might not have done a test like this – yet.

-- Some of your ancestors might have a lower than usual number of average children, making the number of their descendants much smaller than the statistical average.
+- Some of your ancestors might have a lower than the usual number of average children, making the number of their descendants much smaller than the statistical average.

 - If you have a very, very large number of DNA matches, it could be that you and your extended family share a higher than usual (for the relationship type) amount of DNA because of something called endogamy.

 A simple way to explain endogamy is where cousins (distant, not first or second) repeatedly marry each other throughout the generations.
-Their descendents are more genetically related to each other than they typically would be, and so more of them would show up on an autosomal DNA test, like the one that Ancestry DNA offers.
+Their descendants are more genetically related to each other than they typically would be, and so more of them would show up on an autosomal DNA test, like the one that Ancestry DNA offers.
 Endogamy happens in relatively small communities where there isn’t a lot of genetic diversity.
 Examples of this occurred in Colonial US, among Native Americans of North and South America, and the Ashkenazi Jews.

 Do you want more DNA matches?